 Tixagevimab/cilgavimab (Evusheld) is a monoclonal antibody given by intramuscular injection that reduces the risk of getting infected with SARS-CoV-2.
-It is authorized by the FDA for pre-exposure prophylaxis in immunosuppressed individuals.
+It is authorized by the FDA to decrease the likelihood of developing COVID-19 in immunosuppressed individuals before they are exposed to SARS-CoV-2 (also known as "pre-exposure prophylaxis").
 It is not a treatment for COVID-19 nor is it a substitute for vaccination.
 COVID-19 vaccination is still the best way to prevent infection and severe disease.
-Immunosuppressed individuals, including liver transplant recipients, should speak with their physicians about whether they should receive Evusheld for pre-exposure prophylaxis if available.
+Based on the emergence of viral variants, Evusheld may not work as well to protect against COVID-19 with certain variants.
+Nonetheless, immunosuppressed individuals, including liver transplant recipients, should speak with their physicians about whether they should receive Evusheld for pre-exposure prophylaxis.
+The dose should be repeated every 6 months.